Normanby History, Family Crest & Coats of Arms

 Early History of the Normanby family

-Another 161 words (12 lines of text) covering the years 1171, 1220, 1216 and 1195 are included under the topic Early Normanby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Normanby research.
+Another 81 words (6 lines of text) covering the years 1171, 1220, 1216 and 1195 are included under the topic Early Normanby History in all our PDF Extended History products and printed products wherever possible.

 Normanby Spelling Variations